 How Should Businesses Act in the Event of Property Damage Caused by War?

-“How Businesses Should Act in the Event of Property Damage Caused by Armed Aggression: A Step-by-Step Plan” is a practical guide developed by the Ukraine Recovery Committee of the European Business Association with the support of BDO in Ukraine.
-It is designed to help companies properly document losses and initiate the compensation process.
+“How businesses should act in case of property damage resulting from armed aggression: step-by-step plan 2.0” is an updated and expanded version of a practical guide developed by the European Business Association’s Ukraine Recovery Committee, with the support of BDO in Ukraine.
+It is designed to help companies properly document losses, organize their crisis response, and initiate the compensation process.

-For the fourth consecutive year, Ukrainian enterprises have been facing the risk of property damage and obstacles to conducting business operations.
-It is important to know how to act in such cases in advance, in order to protect your rights and obtain compensation for any losses incurred.
+Ukrainian businesses face heightened risks of property damage and operational disruption.
+It is important to understand in advance how to respond in such situations in order to protect your rights and secure compensation for incurred losses.

 Як діяти бізнесу в разі пошкодження майна внаслідок війни

-This document is intended for informational purposes only and does not constitute individual legal advice.
-We recommend verifying the current legislation and seeking professional legal assistance before making any decisions.
+This document is for informational purposes only and does not constitute individual legal advice.
+Before making any decisions, we recommend verifying the current legislation and seeking professional legal counsel.

-If you have any questions or require further consultation, please contact the BDO team in Ukraine.
+If you have any questions or require additional support, please contact BDO in Ukraine.

 Key Contact